// python dev & professional over-engineer

 Mostly unfinished, entirely earnest, occasionally useful.

-Two Discord bots, each with a distinct personality and purpose.
+Three Discord bots, each with a distinct personality and purpose.
 Started as "I'll just write a quick script."
 They have names now.
 They have lore.

 // don't be shy